kyongmini/kyongmini.github.io/_posts/2024-01-02-HiddenPattern.md

 print("엑셀 파일 저장 완료!")
 ~~~

+### Warning

+{: .box-warning}
+**Attention! :** The code above is a code that separates ingredients and cooking orders by spacing, so there are slight differences, so the error script was personally modified in Excel.

 ## 4. Survey

 We set **first preference's weight : 3 points, second preference's weight : 2 points, third preference's weight : 1 point**